Welcome to Perth Zoo

 This free, symbol-based map groups our facilities into audio-visual, tactile/interactive, sensory/olfactory, tranquil/rest areas, and aural/keeper talks, so that people with a range of needs can plan their visit.
 It also shows ACROD parking, doors and inclines.

-Download the Perth Zoo Accessibility Map (PDF).
+Download the Perth Zoo Accessibility Map (jpeg).

 You can use this social story to assist with your visit to Perth Zoo.
 This story seeks to provide the child with information and answers to key questions: